← Blog |

 What Recipes Should You Include in a Meal Plan Template?

-Include diverse, macro-balanced recipes that cover all meals — breakfast, lunch, dinner, and snacks — with complete nutritional data (calories, protein, carbs, fat per serving).
-Each recipe should have clear portion sizes, a prep time estimate, and handle common dietary restrictions.
-A library of 50+ recipes gives enough variety for any client profile without repeating meals within a week.
+Include diverse, macro-balanced recipes that cover breakfast, lunch, and dinner with complete nutritional data (calories, protein, carbs, fat per serving).
+Each recipe needs clear portion sizes, a prep time, and a built-in path for common dietary swaps.
+A library of 50+ recipes gives enough variety to avoid repeats inside a 7-day plan.

 Lentil Bowl with Salmon and Chimichurri Sauce